dabihdevs/samurai-quest/README.md

 - the player posesses game statistics

 ## Recent updates
-- added entity class from which both Player and Enemy class inherit the functions move() and collision()
-- created Enemy class
-- now the enemies are displayed on the terrain and move towards the player when the player comes within their notice radius; they are animated but not collideable yet
+- now the enemies are displayed on the terrain and move towards the player when the player comes within their notice radius, and attack him if he comes within their attack radius
-- the program crushes when enemies attack because attack animation is not available yet
-- when the player's weapon collides with the enemies, the enemies disappear
+- when the player's weapon collides with the enemies, the enemies gets damages and is pushed back, and its health is reduced.
+If its health is equal or less than zero, the enemy disappears

 I'm using the pygame package and the map-creator software Tiled.
 The tileset, characters and fonts I used I've taken from NinjaAdventure by Pixel Boy: https://pixel-boy.itch.io/ninja-adventure-asset-pack